yoriiis/chunks-webpack-plugin/README.md

 ## Example

 The project includes a minimalist example in the `./example` directory.
-Run the `npm run build:example` command to execute the plugin and see ChunksWebpackPlugin implementation in action with SplitChunks.
+Run the `npm run build:example` command to execute the Webpack example and see ChunksWebpackPlugin implementation in action with SplitChunks.

 ## Basic usage